cdbajorin/wdibot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

-### Running wdibot Locally
+### Running wdibot locally

 You can test your hubot by running the following.

-You can start wdibot locally by running:
+You can start the bot locally by running:

-    % bin/hubot
+    % bin/hubot -n [wdibot]

 You'll see some start up output about where your scripts come from and a
 prompt: